 To ensure the Freeholder’s position is protected and to maintain control over their property, a Wayleave agreement should be entered into for each building.

-A Wayleave agreement may be required when a tenant takes a tenancy to a property, be it residential or commercial, and wishes to install an internet connection through the common parts to serve a tenanted property.
+A Wayleaves agreement may be required when a tenant takes a tenancy to a property, be it residential or commercial, and wishes to install an internet connection through the common parts to serve a tenanted property.
 A Wayleave will also be required when a Network Provider wishes to install their network into a Landlord’s building.

 If the route of the network is through land owned by somebody else then a Wayleave is required.